AFM-analysis/nanite/docs/sec_rating_workflow.rst

     Done.
 You may edit all parameters in '/home/user/.config/nanite/cli_profile.cfg'.

+When running ``nanite-fit data_path output_path`` now, the new training set is used for rating.
+The new ratings are stored in ``output_path/statistics.tsv`` and can be used for further analysis, e.g. quality assessment or sorting.

 If you would like to employ a user-defined training set in a Python script, you may do so by specifying the training set path as an argument to :func:`nanite.Indentation.rate_quality <nanite.indent.Indentation.rate_quality>`.